-Our prospects are heavily dependent on KSI-301, which is in the early stages of clinical development and is the only product candidate that we expect to be in clinical development in the near term.
+Our prospects are heavily dependent on our KSI-301 product candidate, which is currently in clinical development for multiple indications.

-KSI-301 is our only product candidate that we expect to be in clinical studies in the near term.
-It may be years before DAZZLE and/or any other registrational type trial is completed, if at all.
+KSI-301 is our only product candidate currently in clinical trials.
+It may be years before any registrational type trial is completed, if at all.
 Further, we cannot be certain that either KSI-301 or any of our product candidates will be successful in clinical trials.

-Our early encouraging preclinical and Phase 1 clinical trial results for KSI-301 are not necessarily predictive of the results of our ongoing or future discovery programs or clinical studies including later-stage preclinical studies or in humans during clinical studies.
+Our early encouraging preclinical and Phase 1/1b clinical trial results for KSI-301 in the respective indications are not necessarily predictive of the results of our ongoing or future discovery programs or any future preclinical or clinical studies.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies after achieving positive results in early-stage development, including early-stage clinical studies, and we cannot be certain that we will not face similar setbacks.
 These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in preclinical studies and clinical studies, including previously unreported adverse events.